- Written by Dr.Mehmet Demircioglu

 When can scissors be used after surgery?

-Scissors are usually safer than clippers because they can trim without vibration and without dragging over the scalp.
+Scissors are usually safer than clippers because they can trim length without vibration and without dragging over the scalp.
 Still, scissors can be used badly if the barber pulls hair, combs aggressively, or presses against sensitive areas.

 A scissor trim should only cut length.
 It should not scrape crusts, disturb healing skin, or try to shape the transplanted hairline too early.